 If you have an outdoor barbecue grill with a cover that closes over the top of the grill, you can turn it into an outdoor oven.
 Why would you want to do that?
-To preclude the need to heat up your kitchen this summer to bake pizza, cookies, cakes, bread and casseroles.
-Or so you can expand your camping-out cooking repertoire.
+I can think of a few reasons!

 If your grill doesn’t have a cover, improvise with a large inverted pot.
 The heat rises and circulates in the covered area just as it does in your oven.
-The heat source can be charcoal, gas, or even wood, however gas is preferable because it is easier to control and does not transfer a smoked taste to the baked items.
+The heat source can be charcoal, gas, or wood.
+However, gas is preferable because it is easier to control and does not transfer a smoked taste to the baked items.

-TEMPERATURE.
-This is the challenge.
 If your grill has a temperature gauge installed, you’re in luck.
 If not, you’ll need to get a small oven thermometer so you can more accurately regulate the inside temperature of your grill when it is closed.

-PRE-HEAT.
 Always fire up the grill for a few minutes to set the temperature before baking.

-PIZZA ON THE GRILL.
-You really can make pizza on your grill, provided you follow these instructions:
+Unlike baking cookies, casseroles, etc., on a pan that is elevated from the grill itself, you really can make pizza on your grill, provided you follow these instructions:

 - Roll out the pizza dough to your desired thickness.